duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_triggers.md

 # Advanced Triggers

 In the [Basic tutorial](general.md#basic-tutorial) we walked through a one word trigger and in the [Spice handle functions](spice.md#spice-handle-functions) section we walked through a simple regexp trigger.

 Here are some more advanced trigger techniques you may need to use:

+## Multiple Trigger Words

-**Multiple trigger words**. &nbsp;Suppose you thought that in addition to _chars_, _numchars_ should also trigger the [Chars Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm).
+Suppose you thought that in addition to _chars_, _numchars_ should also trigger the [Chars Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Chars.pm).
 You can simply add extra trigger words to the triggers definition.

 ```perl
 triggers start => 'chars', 'numchars';
 ```

+## Trigger Locations

-**Trigger locations.** &nbsp;The keyword after triggers, **start** in the Chars example, specifies where the triggers need to appear.
+The keyword after triggers, **start** in the Chars example, specifies where the triggers need to appear.
 Here are the choices:

- * start - just at the start of the query
+ * `start` - just at the start of the query
- * end - just at the end of the query
+ * `end` - just at the end of the query
- * startend - at either end of the query
+ * `startend` - at either end of the query
- * any - anywhere in the query
+ * `any` - anywhere in the query

+## Combining Locations

-**Combining locations.** &nbsp;You can use multiple locations like in the [Drinks Spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Drinks.pm).
+You can use multiple locations like in the [Drinks Spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Drinks.pm).

 ```perl
 triggers any => "drink", "make", "mix", "recipe", "ingredients";
 triggers start => "mixing", "making";
 ```

+## Regular Expressions

-**Regular Expressions.** &nbsp;As we walked through in the [Spice handle functions](spice.md#spice-handle-functions) section you can also trigger on a regular expression.
+As we walked through in the [Spice handle functions](spice.md#spice-handle-functions) section you can also trigger on a regular expression.

 ```perl
 triggers query_lc => qr/^@([^\s]+)$/;